 The ADI-R and ADOS-2 have traditionally been viewed as the best available diagnostic tools for evaluating potential cases of ASD.
 However, these tools may have limitations in their ability to diagnose ASD in non-native English speakers, females, racial and ethnic minorities, adults, and other populations.
-The ADI-R has been translated into 17 languages, and a small number of studies have examined the validity of the ADI-R in different countries with varying results^{71,72,73,74}.
-With respect to validation studies with diverse populations in the US, researchers found that the sensitivity and specificity of the ADI-R with a US-based Spanish-speaking population of parents of children with ASD were lower than values previously reported for mostly White, middle-class respondents^{75,76}.
+The ADI-R has been translated into 17 languages, and a small number of studies have examined the validity of the ADI-R in different countries with varying results^{72,73,74,75}.
+With respect to validation studies with diverse populations in the US, researchers found that the sensitivity and specificity of the ADI-R with a US-based Spanish-speaking population of parents of children with ASD were lower than values previously reported for mostly White, middle-class respondents^{76,77}.
 The communication domains were found to be especially problematic for parents whose primary language was Spanish when reporting on children who spoke mainly English.
 Little is known about the validity of the ADI-R among low-income families in the US.
 The ADOS-2 has been translated into 19 different languages; however, cross-cultural validation studies of the ADOS-2 have not been identified.

 The development of screening and diagnostic tools has largely been accomplished in studies where the subjects were predominantly boys, resulting in tools that may not identify girls/women and people from other underserved groups as accurately, putting them at risk of a missed diagnosis.
-Based on recent literature, there appears to be a diagnostic gender bias, which means that girls are less likely than boys to meet diagnostic criteria for ASD at comparatively high levels of autistic-like traits^{77,78}.
-Girls may also exhibit different signs and characteristics from boys, which may make current screening and diagnostic tools more likely to miss ASD in girls^{79,80,81}.
+Based on recent literature, there appears to be a diagnostic gender bias, which means that girls are less likely than boys to meet diagnostic criteria for ASD at comparatively high levels of autistic-like traits^{78,79}.
+Girls may also exhibit different signs and characteristics from boys, which may make current screening and diagnostic tools more likely to miss ASD in girls^{80,81,82}.
 It is important that future research addresses the gender differences in ASD, both biological and behavioral, in the development of diagnostic tools.

 Individuals with ASD that have other co-occurring developmental conditions are also at risk of being underdiagnosed.
 About one-third of children with ASD also have an intellectual disability1, and many individuals with ASD have a dual diagnosis of attention-deficit/hyperactivity disorder (ADHD).
-Having multiple conditions often leads to a misdiagnosis or a delayed ASD diagnosis82.
+Having multiple conditions often leads to a misdiagnosis or a delayed ASD diagnosis83.
 While research is necessary to develop tools that account for the overlap in traits, health providers must be better equipped to discern multiple diagnoses during evaluation.

-In addition, increasing numbers of adults are presenting to clinics for first-time diagnoses of ASD, and recent studies suggest that many adults with ASD may be unidentified and living in the community without appropriate supports^{83,84}.
-Many autistic individuals diagnosed as adults report being misdiagnosed with other mental health conditions initially, such as borderline personality disorder, generalized anxiety, or mood disorders such as depression or bipolar disorder^{85, 86}.
-Others report receiving care for mental health conditions such as eating disorders while displaying traits of autism that were unrecognized or ignored by healthcare providers87.
+In addition, increasing numbers of adults are presenting to clinics for first-time diagnoses of ASD, and recent studies suggest that many adults with ASD may be unidentified and living in the community without appropriate supports^{84,85}.
+Many autistic individuals diagnosed as adults report being misdiagnosed with other mental health conditions initially, such as borderline personality disorder, generalized anxiety, or mood disorders such as depression or bipolar disorder^{86,87}.
+These misdiagnoses may result in being overmedicated or being subjected to unnecessary medical treatments.
+Others report receiving care for mental health conditions such as eating disorders while displaying traits of autism that were unrecognized or ignored by healthcare providers88.
 Thus, there is a need to improve diagnostic tools that are specific for adults.
+There is also a need to practitioner training to recognize traits of autism in adults.